Are your copiers and printers in the most optimal locations in your office?

-Just as a designated workspace is needed to increase focus and productivity in the home, an actual office space functions better with a deliberately placed printer.
-In this piece, we’re going to look at where your printers should be located within your office in order to maintain workplace performance.
+Just as a designated workspace is needed to increase focus and productivity in the home, an actual office space functions better with a deliberately placed printer or copier.
+In this piece, we’re going to look at where your printers should be located within your office in order to maintain optimal workplace performance.

 Mapping Your Office To Determine Printer Location